TP70/DjangoRestAPI_TrackingMusic/README.md

 for that artist and their most recently played track.
   - all these are available using the filter in the main localhost

+-->>  I also created an option to delete an existent track as a plus.